 3. Constantly open avenues for better access to care:

-Medical practitioners have moved past the limitations of the conventional medical culture to focus on social variables of health in order to improve the wellness of patient groups across areas, cultural backgrounds, and social classes.
+Medical practitioners have moved past the limitations of the conventional medical culture to focus on social variables of health to improve the wellness of patient groups across areas, cultural backgrounds, and social classes.

 Education, social standing, income, and living conditions are all persistent, long-term characteristics that substantially impact patient care and the prevention or mitigation of illness symptoms.
 Improved patient outcomes will result from addressing these (often unnoticed) variables.

 To achieve this, nurses must be aware of a patient’s medical background and employ patient care technology that fosters care plan compliance and helps reduce errors.
 It’s essential to make scheduling appointments quick and simple.
-Never make a potential patient stay on hold or require them to visit your website five times in order to make an appointment.
+Never make a potential patient stay on hold or require them to visit your website five times to make an appointment.

 4. Engage the patient’s family and friends in their care: